-We are grateful that you chose the University of Central Missouri for graduate education.
+We are grateful that you chose the University of Central Missouri for your graduate education.
 As a graduate candidate at UCM, expect to be challenged academically.
-Our highly qualified and credentialed faculty will expose you to new and innovative concepts in an environment where all students experience learning to a greater degree.
+Our highly qualified and credentialed faculty will expose you to new and innovative concepts in a supportive environment.
 Throughout your studies, you will encounter and work closely with faculty and staff members who are focused on your success, which will lead you to quickly discover why a UCM graduate education is an exceptional value.

-We want you to succeed and excel in today's ever-changing, fast-paced world, and we are committed to helping you develop the knowledge, skills and aptitudes you need in the workplace and in life.
+We want you to succeed and excel in today's ever-changing world, and we are committed to helping you develop the knowledge, skills and aptitudes you need in the workplace and in life.
 We do so by offering programs which are accredited and nationally ranked, providing multiple modes of delivery, and immersing you in the educational process.
-Our goal is to ensure this opportunity is accessible and convenient while also rigorous and engaging.
+Our goal is to ensure this opportunity is accessible and convenient while also academically rigorous and engaging.